 Trapezoids are usually drawn with one of the parallel edges at the bottom.
 The parallel edges are called the bases, while the non-parallel edges are called the sides.

 "Right trapezoids" have one side which is perpendicular to the bases, creating two right angles.

 Isosceles trapezoids have two sides which are equal sized and have the same angles between themselves and the bases.

 Now that we've explained the basic concept of trapezoids in geometry, let's scroll down to work on specific geometry problems relating to this topic.

 There are a number of interesting features of lines drawn parallel to the bases of a trapezoid.
 We saw one of these in this problem- a line parallel to the bases and connecting the midpoints of the … [Read more...] about Line Parallel to the Base of a Trapezoid

 In a trapezoid, the two angles that are on the same leg (one on the top base, one on the bottom base) are called 'adjacent angles'.
-They are supplementary, meaning their measures sum up to 180°, as we … [Read more...] about Trapezoids: Adjacent angles are Supplementary
+These adjacent angles are supplementary, which means their measures … [Read more...] about Trapezoids: Adjacent angles are Supplementary